 Archtop actually means "vaulted ceiling", but has crept in as a synonym for the thick jazz guitar with the classic F-holes as resonance openings: a full-resonance guitar that also works purely acoustically, but is also equipped with one or more pickups.

 All great jazz guitarists like Wes Montgomery, George Benson, Attila Zoller, Joe Pass, but also blues musicians like Eric Clapton or Rock & Roller and folk musicians have always used archtops.

-Thinline electric guitars are a chapter of their own, because there are several, sometimes contradicting, definitions for this term:
+Thinline electric guitar type has a chapter of its own, because there are several, sometimes contradicting, definitions for this term:

 Thinline electric guitars are fully acoustic instruments equipped with pickups, only with a frame height (= body thickness) of approx. 5 cm.
 They do not have a continuous block or similar inside the body, which clearly distinguishes them from the Semiacoustics.

-The Fender model Telecaster-Thinline would of course not be a thin line according to this definition; it was often referred to as the “semisolid” type.
-With this type of guitar (as with the Framus Jan Akkerman), more or less large hollow chambers were milled out of the massive body.
+The Fender model Telecaster-Thinline would of course not be a thin line according to this definition; it was often referred to as the “semisolid” electric guitar body type.
+With this shape of guitar (as with the Framus Jan Akkerman), more or less large hollow chambers were milled out of the massive body.

 Here is the other, equally widespread Thinline definition approach: Accordingly, “Thinline” is a generic term for all hollow and semi-hollow guitars that do not exceed a depth of approx. 5 cm.

 A semi-acoustic ES-335 is therefore just as Thinline as a fully resonant ES-330.